benwilcock/rhdh-local/README.md

    #   connection: ':memory:'
    ```

-## Using VSCode to debug backend plugins
+## Developers: Using VSCode to debug backend plugins

 You can use RHDH-local to debug your backend plugins using VSCode.
 Here is how you can do it: